Testausserveri/torimies-rs/README.md

 The binary builds include a pre-initialized database.

+### Autodeploy

+Use watchtower to pull automatically the latest image.

 #### For databases setup before diesel-migration

 If you have a database with pre-existing data, the `diesel` tool wont be able to apply the migrations.